shikshalokam/ml-projects-service/migrations/updateDistrictNameInProjects/Readme.md

 This script is designed to update project documents specifically for cases where there is a mismatch in district names.
 It will only affect the IDs specified in the script.

+This script is intended to correct inconsistencies in district names within project documents.

 ### Step 1:

     Navigate to /opt/projects/migrations/updateDistrictNameInProjects/